Use Redis in the Kyma Runtime to Store and Retrieve Data

 : The deployment defining the Redis cache configuration.redis-service.yaml

-: The Kubernetes service which exposes the Redis instance to the two Serverless functions.redis-secret.yaml
+: The Kubernetes Service which exposes the Redis instance to the two Serverless Functions.redis-secret.yaml

-: The Kubernetes secret which defines the Redis password.
+: The Kubernetes Secret which defines the Redis password.

 In the